--- Client-side HTTP library.

 --@param data The data returned by the HTTP request

 --@param result_404 The status code to expect for non-existent pages.
-This is returned by identify_404
+This is returned by identify_404.

---@param known_404 The 404 page itself, if result_404
+--@param known_404 The 404 page itself, if result_404 is 200.
+If result_404 is something

--- else, this parameter is ignored and can be set to nil
+-- else, this parameter is ignored and can be set to nil.
+This is returned by

--- identfy_404
+-- identfy_404.

 --@param page The page being requested (used in error messages).